-The retention rate for the IT program is above 60%, which is higher than the College's average retention rate.
+The graduation rate for the IT certificate is above 50%, which is higher than the College's average graduation rate.
 A primary contributing factor to this success rate is that faculty members have significant experience in advising, teaching and supporting students.
 Additionally, there has not been a turnover in the IT faculty for several years which has helped the retention rate.

-In general, enrollment has been a continual institutional challenge.
+In general, enrollment is a continual institutional challenge.
 To help the program sustain the same number of graduates, hiring a full-time institutional marketing director with a minimum budget of \$2,000 for promotion of the program is ideal.

 Additionally:

-- Create a position of Marketing Director - Assign a budget for marketing of the IT program - Work closely with the Marketing Director for program promotion - Re-evaluate recruitment strategies for effectiveness - Promote the IT Program through alumni - Compare program and course outcomes to ensure all outcomes are covered and aligned - Re-evaluate curriculum to ensure program outcomes are met - Meet with high school Business Technologies teachers and students regularly - Apply Quality Matters criteria to all courses - Require, implement, and monitor regular and substantive interaction between students and instructors in all online courses as required by the U.S. Department of Education
+- Create a position of Marketing Director - Assign a budget for marketing of the IT program - Work closely with the Marketing Director for program promotion - Re-evaluate recruitment strategies for effectiveness - Promote the IT Program through alumni - Compare program and course outcomes to ensure all outcomes are covered and aligned - Re-evaluate curriculum to ensure program outcomes are met - Meet with high school Business Technologies teachers and students regularly - Apply Quality Matters criteria to all courses - Require, implement, and monitor regular and substantive interaction between students and instructors in all online courses as required by the U.S. Department of Education faculty teaches one of the program courses.